Heechan-Lee/county_radon_lung.cancer/README.md

   - `rfCountData` (Available at https://github.com/fpechon/rfCountData/): For handling random forest models in count data scenarios.
   - `Metrics`: For evaluating the performance of the models.

+## Data Sources
+- Data sources can be found in the linked paper.
+  -RadNet - epa radnet
+  -Radon